 a) Finally, we configure the HTTP headers for the request.
 In this case, we only need our authorization key which can be found on your ByteScout dashboard here.

 b) Now, we can follow the Zapier wizard and test our Zap!
-Upon successful response, Zapier will parse the entire response payload for friendly use.
+Upon a successful response, Zapier will parse the entire response payload for friendly use.
 The response from ByteScout will include helpful information such as the file name and URL.
 Amongst other things, the confidence of the scan and the scanned value are returned.
 In our sample, the scan quality was low so the confidence is only ~67%.
-Due to built-in error checking on the barcode, it was still read and the 67% is representative of how many errors were corrected due to scan quality.
+Due to built-in error checking on the barcode, it was still read and 67% is representative of how many errors were corrected due to scan quality.
 That confidence can also be used in future steps, for example only taking specific actions on scans of a certain confidence level.